Fantom-Factory/afSlim/readme.md

         div You can even embed <abbr>HTML</abbr> tags!

         | Use the pipe character for text.
-          It also lets text be spanned
+          Text may also be spanned
           across multiple lines!

         // This is a Slim comment